Site Loader

 From a human energy field perspective, you’ve been sending non-verbal messages to others your entire life.

 Some of these messages are encoded in body language, but others are a bit more elusive and are carried within one’s energy field.
 For example, when you were an infant, before you learned to speak, people were peering into your tiny face, looking at your gestures, and listening to your gurgles and cries.
-They were trying to *read* you to determine if you were hungry or wanted to be picked up and soothed.
+They were trying to “read” you to determine if you were hungry or wanted to be picked up and soothed.
 They were trying to decipher what kind of mood you were in since you could not yet speak.
+And even though they may have not been aware of it, the adults around you were often taking in more than your body language, tone of voice or facial expression to ‘read’ you.
+They were also absorbing your energy and interpreting it to guide their interactions with you.

 Here’s the good news!